throwaway-83b7cb0c933a/paytm-challenge/README.md

 ### Deployment

-On a newly-instantiated Amazon EC2 instance, or a similar (virtual) machine set up with Python 3.7 and PySpark, clone this GitHub repo and simply execute the Python code:
+On a newly-instantiated Amazon EC2 instance, or a similar (virtual) machine set up with Python 3.7 and PySpark, clone this repo and simply run the Python code:
 ```bash
 python3.7 src/sessionize.py
 ```